 In 1997, with the award of several significant grants, the Weingart Center designed programs specifically for women, substance abuse recovery and workforce development.
 That year also saw the opening of the Weingart Center walk-in Access Center that assists homeless individuals and families, and those at-risk of homelessness, by providing them with information, referral services and case advocacy.
 The Access Center, now known as our Hope Row Resource Center, moved into new expanded quarters on the first floor of the Weingart Center early in 2011.

 The New Millennium

 The Weingart Center proudly opened the Thomas and Dorothy Leavey Learning and Employment Center in 2000.
 For eight years the Leavey Center’s learning labs helped program clients increase their education level, boost their self-esteem, and prepare for employment with job preparedness classes.
 The learning labs still reside in the community.

-As this new millennium progresses, we are actively enhancing our workforce development model.
-We have created on-site training programs in customer service, custodial service and food service, and we continually strengthen our ties with businesses in the community, which generates more job opportunities for our clients.
+We are actively enhancing our workforce development model.
+We have created on-site training programs in customer services, custodial services, food services, pest management and security training.
+We continually strengthen our ties with businesses in the community, which generates more job opportunities for our clients.
 We also have an on-site boutique, stocked with clothing donations, which provides appropriate attire for individuals entering the workforce.